hove-io/navitia_sdk_docs/docs/around_me/android/index.md

 | --- | --- | --- |
 | `id` | `String` | Selected free floating id |

-A customizable button appears in the POI details screen and the clicking event should be catched from the application.
+A customizable button appears in the POI details screen and the clicking event should be intercepted by the application.

 <img class="img-overview" src="/navitia_sdk_docs/assets/img/aroundme_android_poi_button_event.png" alt="POI button event">